naasfu/Xeno/README.md

 # Xeno
-Bot that auto. register for the Adidas Xeno Written in python 2.7
+Bot that auto. register for the Adidas Xeno Written in python 2.7 EMAIL SYSTEM IS SLOW SO PLEASE IT TAKES UP TO 1 HOUR TO RECEIVE THEM.
 - Proxy support
 - Multithreaded
+- Random pick names
+- Gmaildottrick

 - **Edit Line 6 & 7 to your proxies if you want to.
 - **Edit line 75 & 76 to your email.